infinityloop-dev/sitemap/README.md

 ## How to use

+- Implement `\Nepttune\TI\ISitemap` interface and use `\Nepttune\TI\TSitemap` trait in selected presenters (Those which should have links in sitemap.).
+- Add annotation `@sitemap` to selected actions.
-- Register `\Nepttune\Component\ISitemapFactory` as service in cofiguration file, inject it into presenter, write `createComponent` method and use macro `{control}` in template file.
+- Register `\Nepttune\Component\ISitemapFactory` as service in cofiguration file.
+- Inject it into eg. SitemapPresenter, write `createComponent` method and use macro `{control}` in template file.
   - Just as any other component.
   - Content type is automaticaly set to `application/xml`.
-- Implement `\Nepttune\TI\ISitemap` interface and use `\Nepttune\TI\TSitemap` trait in selected presenters (Those which should have links in sitemap.).
-- Add annotation `@sitemap` to selected actions.

 ### Example configuration